Why Is Beef So Expensive in 2026? (And What Families Can Do About It)

 How Long Does It Take to Rebuild the U.S. Cattle Herd?

 If a farmer decides today to keep a young female calf (called a heifer) to grow the herd instead of selling her for beef, it takes about 30 months before that decision results in more beef in the food supply.
-That’s nearly two and a half years – and that’s under good conditions.
+And that’s under good conditions.

 More people means higher demand for the same limited supply, which naturally contributes to rising prices.